Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/creek-river-get-campsites.md

 Now that we've created our endpoints, let's test them:

-1. Run the application with `dotnet run` or by pressing F5 in Visual Studio.
+1. Run the API by starting the debugger.

-2. Open a web browser or a tool like Yaak and navigate to:
+2. Open Yaak and navigate to:
-   - `https://localhost:<port>/api/campsites` to get all campsites
+   - `https://localhost:<port>/campsites` to get all campsites
-   - `https://localhost:<port>/api/campsites/1` to get the campsite with ID 1
+   - `https://localhost:<port>/campsites/1` to get the campsite with ID 1

 3. You should see JSON responses with the campsite data.

 ## Understanding the Results

-When you call the `/api/campsites` endpoint, you should see a JSON array of campsite objects:
+When you call the `/campsites` endpoint, you should see a JSON array of campsite objects:

 ```json
 [